Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 to find that opportunity.

-So, you know, like if you really don't want immigrants, you got to, like, look at North Korea.
-Like, you got to work on your branding.
+So, you know, like if you really don't want immigrants, immigrants, you gotta like look at North Korea.
+Like you gotta work on your branding.

-Like, nobody's trying to move to North Korea because they've made it very clear they don't want people.
-Yeah.
+Like nobody's trying to move to North Korea because they've made it very clear they don't want people.

-You know, like I've had friends who like have had elder relatives who stayed behind.
-And now it's like, you need to come because you're getting sick and we need to care for you.
+You know, like I've had friends who have had elder relatives who stayed behind, and now it's like, you need to come because you're getting sick and we need to care for you.

 So if you pause that, you're basically separating families and making it impossible for them to connect when it could be a very serious issue and there's a real need for them to connect.